aredotna/building/_posts/2017-07-05-summer-update.markdown

 In addition to being more transparent about our company structure, we are also making an effort to be more transparent about our upcoming product changes.
 Most of the Are.na platform is already open-source, but those who want a more high-level overview of what we plan to work on in the near-term can check out our [product roadmap](https://github.com/aredotna/ervell/projects/1).

 ### Mobile
 This leads me to highlight one of our major projects for the summer: a native mobile app.
-TThis has been the number one most requested feature (and one we are most excited about ourselves).
+This has been the number one most requested feature (and one we are most excited about ourselves).
 Our intention is not to create another app that you need to check compulsively, but to provide a tool to send information to Are.na at the moment you come across it in the world, as well as call up information that you previously saved.

 ![](https://d2w9rnfcy7mm78.cloudfront.net/1111572/large_8eeb664372c5ae85c4320176992aa675.png)